ConstraintLayout/constraintlayout.github.io/basics/create_chains.md

 ![Weighted Chain Properties](../assets/images/basics/chains_weight_properties.png)

-Note how the appearance of the `View` changes in the blueprint view - the top & bottom edges change from straight lines in to become accordion-like - this gives a visual indication of a weighted `View`.
+Note how the appearance of the `View` changes in the blueprint view - the top and bottom edges change from straight lines in to become accordion-like - this gives a visual indication of a weighted `View`.

 It is also worth noting that weights do not play nicely if we try to use them in `packed` mode.
 Whereas `spread` and